 Some of the most successful people in the world are creatures of habit and Jackson is no different.

 I’m a pretty driven person.
 Like if I decided to do something, I do it full on.
 I might even get a little bit psychotic about it.
 I literally have had the same morning routine for 10 years and I’m religious about.
-It starts my day which obviously sets up the rest of my day.
-I’m pretty driven and I really, really like to follow schedules and I’m very organized in that way.
+It starts my day, which obviously sets up the rest of my day.
+I’m pretty driven and I really, really like to follow schedules and I’m very organised in that way.
 So if I don’t start my morning the way I like to start it, then the rest of the day goes pretty badly.